trolit/3vry/README.md

 <h2>Running project</h2>

-<p align="justify">If you would like to run the app in debug mode, keep in mind that you need to add your own YouTube API key in the SongsActivity(line 56). </p>
+<p align="justify">If you would like to run the app in the debug mode by yourself, open the project and add your own YouTube API key in the SongsActivity(line 56).
+Simply run the app on AVD that matches required version described above.</p>

 <h2>License</h2>